Campus Safety and Security

 The seminary makes every effort to maintain a safe and secure environment.
 If you notice areas of our buildings that need repair and maintenance or need lighting replaced, or if you have suggestions that will help us improve the safety of the school, please use the repair request forms located in the facilities office in the basement level of Hagan Hall.

-Keep this manual handy for future use.
-It contains information on how to contact the police department and other important safety information.
+On this and related pages, you will find how to contact the Philadelphia police department and other important safety information.
 Thank you for being attentive to your own safety and that of other students and associates.

 Vincent D. Ferguson